Goodness of fit by Neyman-Pearson testing: One dimensional GoF methods

 \paragraph{Spacing statistics}

 The last family of tests we consider is based on spacing statistics.
 Here, the degree of agreement of the data sample $\dataf$ with the reference distribution is quantified based on the distance between the events in the data sample.
-These tests are constructed by first transporting the data points into a space where they are uniformly distributed in the reference hypothesis.
-Departures from uniformity in the new space signals disagreement of the original distribution.
-The transport is defined by the cumulative in the R hypothesis, ${\rm{CDF}}_{\rm{R}}(x)$.
-When this is not available, as in our case, the transport to the uniform variable $u$ is defined with the EDF of the $\referencef$ sample, namely \beq x\;\rightarrow\;u={\rm EDF}_{\referencef}(x)\,. \eeq
+These tests are constructed by first mapping the data points into a space where they are uniformly distributed under the reference hypothesis.
+Departures from uniformity in the new space signals disagreement with the reference distribution.
+The map is defined by the cumulative in the R hypothesis, ${\rm{CDF}}_{\rm{R}}(x)$.
+When this is not available, as in our case, one can obtain an approximate empirical map using the $\referencef$ sample, namely \beq x\;\rightarrow\;u={\rm EDF}_{\referencef}(x)\,. \eeq

-Operating with the transformation on the $\dataf$ data set, and sorting the result such that $u_i<u_{i+1}$, we define a sample of spacings (i.e., distances) $S=\{s_i\}_{i=1}^{\Ndata+1}$ with $s_1=u_1$, $s_{\Ndata+1}=1-u_{\Ndata}$, and $s_i=u_{i+1}-u_i$.
+Operating with the transformation on the $\dataf$ data set, and sorting the result such that $u_i<u_{i+1}$, we define a sample of spacings (i.e., distances) $S=\{s_i\}_{i=1}^{\Ndata+1}$ with\\ $s_1=u_1$, $s_{\Ndata+1}=1-u_{\Ndata}$, and $s_i=u_{i+1}-u_i$.
 Notice that the sum of all elements in $S$ is equal to one by definition.
-The elements of the sample $S$ are employed to define the test statistics variable.
+The elements of the sample $S$ are employed to define the test statistic.
 In the simplest version, the {\bf{Moran (M) test}}, the test statistics is the negative sum of the logarithms of each spacing \beq t_{\textsc{M}}= -\sum\limits_{s\in S} \log(s)\,. \eeq

 A more complex version is the \textbf{recursive product of spacing (RPS) test}, which was recently proposed in Ref.~\cite{Eller:2021nfp}.
 The RPS proposal is to include spacings of higher order---i.e., distance between non-consecutive points---in the test statistics, in a recursive manner.
 The recursion defines a total of $\Ndata+1$ samples of distances, $S^{(k)}$, where $S^{(0)}=S$.
 The $S^{(k)}$ sample contain $\Ndata+1-k$ points \beq \displaystyle S^{(k)}=\{ s_i^{(k)}\}_{i=1}^{\Ndata+1-k}\,, \eeq defined by the recursion relation \beq \displaystyle s^{(k+1)}_i= (s_i^{(k)}+s_{i+1}^{(k)})/\sum\limits_{j=1}^{\Ndata-k} (s_j^{(k)}+s_{j+1}^{(k)})\,. \eeq The normalisation ensures that the sum of all the elements of each $S^{(k)}$ set is equal to one.
 The RPS test statistics is given by sum of the Moran statistics for each set \beq \displaystyle t_{\textsc{rps}}= - \sum_{k=0}^{\Ndata} \,\sum\limits_{\;\;s\in S^{(k)}} \log(s)\,. \eeq